 Since 2006 CUBES hosted Wits University’s research thrust on cities, providing a space for cross-disciplinary research and discussion.
 In 2006 and 2007 the Centre entered a revitalisation process and was reviewed as part of the quinquennial review process of the School.
 As an outcome CUBES was regularised in terms of the Standing Orders as the ‘Centre for Urbanism and Built Environment Studies’ in 2008.
 In 2013 the Centre was endorsed as part of the School’s next quinquennial review.

 By creatively building on emerging synergies in teaching and research within the School, and finding ways to develop projects that become more than the sum of their parts, the Centre stimulates a collaborative, grounded, and contextually-relevant research culture for those interested in working on the challenging urban conditions on our doorstep.

 CUBES is a recognised research centre within the University.
 CUBES's membership consists of a collective of urban researchers across the University interested in ongoing debates and collaborative research on CUBES's thematic areas.
 In terms of governance, the Centre reports to the Head of the School of Architecture & Planning and the Dean of Engineering and the Built Environment.
 Directorship rotates among active members based in the School, whereas CUBES's activities span a number of different Faculties and Schools.

-- Prof Paul Jenkins - Head of School of Architecture and Planning, Wits (Chair)
+- Prof Nnamdi Elleh - Head of School of Architecture and Planning, Wits (Chair)